 Warning: Do not wash waterproof items and non-waterproof items together.

-Active Wear: For washable exercise sportswear such as sports jerseys, training pants, shirts/tops and other performance clothing.
+Active Wear: For washable exercise sportswear such as jerseys, training pants, shirts, or tops, and other performance clothing.
 This cycle provides effective soil removal with gentle action for special fabric care.

-Allergen: To remove dust mites, pet dander, or other allergic substances of the fabric.
+Allergen: To remove dust mites, pet dander, or other allergic substances from fabrics.

-Bedding, Bedding Plus: For bulky items such as comforters, blankets and sheets.
-Use liquid detergent, and wash only 1 type of bedding at a time.
+Bedding, Bedding Plus: For bulky items such as comforters, blankets, and sheets.
+Use liquid detergent, and wash only one type of bedding at a time.
 Do not roll the items in the drum because they might get stuck.

-Bedding/Waterproof: For bulky items such as comforters, blankets and sheets, and waterproof or water resistant items such as plastic mats, ski pants, raincoats, etc. Always use liquid detergent with this cycle.
+Bedding/Waterproof: For bulky items such as comforters, blankets, and sheets.
+Can also be used for waterproof or water-resistant items such as plastic mats, ski pants, raincoats, etc. Always use liquid detergent with this cycle.

 Note: Check the specification label on each item to see if the item is waterproof.